Context Engineering: The Real Skill Behind AI Productivity

 AI tools need to understand your repository structure.
 Not just file names, but the relationships between modules, the dependency graph, and where different concerns live.

-But here's what most teams miss: this indexing only works well if your codebase is actually organized coherently.
-If your repo is a tangled mess of circular dependencies and unclear boundaries, the AI will produce tangled, messy code.
+The catch most teams miss: this indexing only works well if your codebase is actually organized coherently.
+If your repo is a tangle of circular dependencies and unclear boundaries, the AI produces tangled, messy code right back.
 Garbage in, garbage out.

 Layer 2: Style Guides and Code Conventions

 Every codebase has conventions.
 How you name things, how you structure components, what patterns you use for error handling.
-Human developers learn these through code review and osmosis.
-AI needs them documented.
+Human developers pick these up through code review and osmosis.
+AI needs them written down.

-This doesn't mean writing a 50-page style guide.
-It means having clear, accessible documentation of your patterns.
-Better yet, it means having example code that demonstrates those patterns in action.
+This doesn't mean a 50-page style guide.
+It means clear, accessible documentation of your patterns.
+Better still, it means example code that shows those patterns in action.

-When you give AI a well-documented style guide and point it to canonical examples, output consistency jumps dramatically.
-We're talking about going from 3-4 revision rounds to getting shippable code on the first try.
+When you give AI a well-documented style guide and point it to canonical examples, output consistency jumps.
+You go from 3-4 revision rounds to shippable code on the first try.

 Layer 3: Architectural Constraints

 This is where most teams fall apart.
-AI doesn't inherently know that your frontend can't call the database directly, or that all authentication must go through a specific service, or that you're deliberately avoiding certain libraries for licensing reasons.
+AI doesn't inherently know that your frontend can't call the database directly, or that all authentication has to go through a specific service, or that you're avoiding certain libraries for licensing reasons.

-These architectural constraints need to be explicit and accessible.
+These constraints need to be explicit and accessible.
 Architecture Decision Records (ADRs) are gold here.
-They explain not just what you're doing, but why you're doing it and what alternatives you considered.
+They explain what you're doing, why you're doing it, and what alternatives you considered.

-When AI has access to your ADRs, it stops suggesting solutions that violate your architectural principles.
-It works within your constraints instead of against them.
+Once AI can read your ADRs, it stops suggesting solutions that violate your architectural principles.
+It works within your constraints instead of fighting them.

 Layer 4: Business Rules and Domain Logic